 There are several ways you may currently give to the ministries of our church:

 - Online: If you wish to have your gift automatically withdrawn from your checking or savings account or charged to your credit/debit card, you may click on one of the buttons above to access our online giving set up and management page or a one time donation page.
+A one time donation does not require the creation of an account or a password.
 Regular online giving allows you to ensure that your gifts are received by the church on a regular basis, even if you are out of town or teaching Sunday school one week.
 Have questions about the process?
 Download the instructions!

 - Cash: You may place a cash gift into the offering plate during the worship service.
 If your gift is for an occasional special collection or for our church apportionments, please put it in an envelope labeled with your name and the collection you are giving towards so that we can keep accurate records of your donation.